 Suboxone is an FDA-approved drug for treating opioid addiction.
 It contains two substances – buprenorphine and naloxone.
 Buprenorphine, an agonist, binds to and activates certain receptors on cells.
 Naloxone, on the other hand, reverses the effects brought about by opioids.

-Qualified technicians use a suboxone test strip during a urine drug test, be it in the workplace, a drug treatment facility, or a clinic.
+Qualified technicians use a suboxone test strip during a urine drug test in the workplace, a drug treatment facility, or a clinic.
 In the workplace, the purpose of using a suboxone test strip is to identify which personnel is high with the substance.
 This is to ensure the health and safety of all employees.

-In a rehab or clinic, a technician uses this urine test strip to determine if the patient is taking his opiod treatment as he should.
+In rehab or clinic, a technician uses this urine test strip to determine if he should take his opioid treatment.

 There have been instances when a user shares his suboxone strip supply with others, leaving little to curb his drug cravings.
 So when his urges resurface, he resorts to using opioids.

-Overdosage, on the other hand, is likely to happen if the user takes more than what is prescribed for him.
+On the other hand, overdosage is likely to happen if the user takes more than what is prescribed.
 This can lead to a dependency on suboxone.

 Why do doctors prescribe this drug for treating another drug?

 Opioids can destroy lives and kill.
 But people who want to quit using it find it difficult to do so.
 It is not only because the drug is highly addictive.
 Opioid withdrawal can even lead to death due to severe vomiting and diarrhea.

 Other symptoms of opioid withdrawal, though less life-threatening, should still be addressed immediately.
 This is to ensure that the user’s health and well-being won’t be compromised.